Michael Ritzwoller is the Director of the Center for Imaging the Earth's Interior. CV

 inversions.
 Considerable emphasis

-is also placed on developing seismic methods in nuclear monitoring to improve
+has also been placed on developing seismic methods in nuclear monitoring to improve

 event locations and the ability to discriminate nuclear explosions from earthquakes.